 Low Costs Put Hosting Within Everyone’s Reach

-The appeal of shared hosting comes largely from its extremely low cost, so that anyone can create and maintain a website with a very modest investment.
+The appeal of shared hosting plans comes largely from its extremely low cost, so that anyone can create and maintain a website with a very modest investment.
 Those low costs are possible because a hosting provider is carrying so many sites on a single server and collecting money from each one.

 Many providers offer promotional specials that allow new users to set up shared hosting for rates that can start at less than $5 per month – although standard rates will apply once the discount period is over.
 Tiered packages are also available, with additional features included for higher prices.
 Users can usually upgrade their hosting to a higher tier at any time – or switch to a different type of hosting altogether.